 As these were drying I was spraying the tins with a white paint/primer from Valspar.
 You all know how much I love the spray paint.

 And I used the carbon light satin varnish to paint the lids of the tins.
 This varnish was purchased by mistake.
-I thought I was getting black chalk paint.
-I wasn’t sure how it would work but it works just like the paint so that is how I used it.
+I thought I was getting black chalk paint and as it turns out (I found out later) this was labelled wrong by the company and it was, in fact the black chalk paint.
+So weird!

 I knew I wanted a fun graphic on the middle shelf because the mugs would be hanging from the fabulous hooks and there would not be enough room to really place anything on this shelf.